Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say - ExBulletin

 The Associated Press sent emails to individual school board members seeking comment Friday.

-Pancholy, 48, is an award-winning actor, notably for his roles in the television shows 30 Rock and Weeds, and for the voice of Baljeet in the Disney animated series, Phineas. & Ferb.
+Pancholy, 48, is an award-winning actor, most notably for his roles in the television shows 30 Rock and Weeds, and as the voice of Baljeet in the Disney animated series, Phineas & Ferb.
 He has also written children's books and, in 2014, was appointed by then-President Barack Obama to serve on the President's Advisory Commission on Asian Americans and Pacific Islanders, where he co-founded a campaign to combat AAPI bullying.

 Pancholy's appearance was scheduled by the school's leadership team, which selects an author each year to present a unique educational experience to students, according to the district.